 If you would like to support Wilma Virtual Studio, please consider a tax-deductible donation.

-The Wilma Education Department’s Virtual Studio is providing virtual theater lessons and activity prompts for children and adults during the pandemic.
+The Wilma Education Department’s Virtual Studio provided free virtual theater lessons and activity prompts for children and adults during the pandemic.

 Wilma teaching artist and actor extraordinaire Danielle Leneé goes through the basics of deciphering and performing a monologue!
 WATCH